Lumavate-Team/documentation/docs/6-CLI.rst

      .. warning::
         If there are two profiles with the same name, the newer version will overwrite the older version.
 Profiles in different environments can have the same name without overwriting each other.

   #.
 You will then be presented with a list of organizations associated with the preset Lumavate enviroment.
-Pick the one you want to edit with this profile, and enter its id number.
+Pick the one you want to edit with this profile, and enter its ID number.
 It should look like this:

      .. code-block:: bash